nicholaswilde/recipes/docs/desserts/gordon-ramsay's-chocolate-soufflé.md

 Return to pan.
 Cook, stirring, over a medium-low heat for 5 minutes to a smooth, thick paste.
 Remove from the heat.
 Leave until cold, beating occasionally with a wire whisk.

+## :pencil: Instructions - Chocolate Ganache

 ### Step 7

-Make the ganache: Slowly warm the heavy cream in a pan.
+Slowly warm the heavy cream in a pan.

 ### Step 8